cattyman919/skripsi-project/README.md

 mkdir bin | mkdir bin\pdb
 cmake -B build
 ninja -C build
-cd bin
-todo.exe
 ```
 ## FAQ

 Q: Why do i get compile error?\
-A: Make sure to use MSVC compiler only (EagleVM is only compatible with MSVC, not Clang or MinGW)
+A: Make sure to use clang-cl compiler only (VxLang is only compatible with MSVC, not Clang or MinGW)

 Q: Why do i get linking error?\
 A: This error can have many causes such as lib not found, incorrect dll or lib files.
 The solution is to look closely in the CMakeLists.txt and the lib folder.